Worldpay/hybris/README.md

 2. Copy the extracted folders to the ${HYBRIS_BIN_DIR} of your hybris installation.

+3. Remove conflicting AddOn:
+- If you are installing the B2C AddOn: Delete the worldpayb2baddon extension ${HYBRIS_BIN_DIR}/ext-worldpay
+- If you are installing the B2B AddOn: Delete the worldpayaddon extension from ${HYBRIS_BIN_DIR}/ext-worldpay

-3. Run the ‘ant clean’ command from within your hybris bin/platform directory.
+4. Run the ‘ant clean’ command from within your hybris bin/platform directory.

-4. Copy the following lines into your localextensions.xml after <path dir="${HYBRIS_BIN_DIR}"/>.
+5. Copy the following lines into your localextensions.xml after <path dir="${HYBRIS_BIN_DIR}"/>.
 The extensions do not rely on any absolute paths so it is also possible to place the extensions in a different location (such as ${HYBRIS_BIN_DIR}/custom).

 - &lt;path autoload="true" dir="${HYBRIS_BIN_DIR}/ext-worldpay"/>

 - &lt;path autoload="true" dir="${HYBRIS_BIN_DIR}/ext-worldpayoms"/>

-5. Run the following commands to install the AddOn's on the yaccelatorstorefront (replace "yacceleratorstorefront" with your custom storefront if relevant):
+6. Run the following commands to install the AddOn's on the yaccelatorstorefront (replace "yacceleratorstorefront" with your custom storefront if relevant):

+- If you are installing the B2C AddOn:
+- ant addoninstall -Daddonnames="worldpayaddon,worldpaynotificationaddon,ordermanagementaddon" -DaddonStorefront.yacceleratorstorefront="yacceleratorstorefront"

+- If you are installing the B2B AddOn:
-- ant addoninstall -Daddonnames="worldpayb2caddon,worldpaynotificationaddon,ordermanagementaddon" -DaddonStorefront.yacceleratorstorefront="yacceleratorstorefront"
+- ant addoninstall -Daddonnames="worldpayb2baddon,worldpaynotificationaddon,ordermanagementaddon" -DaddonStorefront.yacceleratorstorefront="yacceleratorstorefront"

 ### Optional